Human Rights Initiative

 The funds will support new and ongoing faculty research efforts, seed grant proposals, and graduate student projects that promote the human rights aspects of those themes.
 Our objective is to support our faculty to make a big impact by providing substantial funding for engaged human rights research and related outreach.

-At least one principal investigator (PI) on the project must be a faculty member in CLA or the Humphrey School.
-The funds may support student involvement, either from the researcher's home discipline or from the pool of graduate students enrolled in the new Master of Human Rights, jointly administered by CLA and Humphrey.
+At least one principal investigator (PI) on the project must be a tenured/tenure-track faculty, contract faculty, or have a P&A appointment in the College of Liberal Arts (CLA) or the Humphrey School of Public Affairs(HSPA).
+The funds may support student involvement, either from the researcher's home discipline or from the pool of graduate students enrolled in the Master of Human Rights, jointly administered by CLA and HSPA.
 The Human Rights Initiative encourages proposals that use an interdisciplinary research approach and engage with external partners.
 Successful proposals will also include a plan to extend the research results to non-specialist audiences, including communities and publics, human rights activists and practitioners, and policy makers.

 The review committee will consider the following criteria when reviewing applications.
 We realize, however, that the range of this call for proposals is broad and individual proposals will very likely not address all criteria listed here.
-See further guidelines below.
+See the current RFP for additional information.

-- Will the research make significant contributions to the understanding or protection of human rights globally or locally?
+- Will the research make original and significant contributions to the understanding or protection of human rights globally or locally, helping to position the University of Minnesota as a leader in important human rights debates at the local, national, or international level?

-- Does the research promise to be of high quality, and will it help build academic knowledge in the field of human rights?
+- Does the research promise to meet high standards of academic rigor or artistic excellence and make contributions to scholarly debates in the field of human rights?

 - Utilizing the lens of human rights, does the research interact with one of the University’s Grand Challenges themes?
 Specifically, will the research address the persistent inequalities that undermine human dignity and well-being?

-- Will the work further scholarly knowledge across the disciplines?
+- Will the work further scholarly cooperation and knowledge across the disciplines?

-- Does the research team have a clear, practical plan to promote their results to non-specialist audiences, including communities and publics, human rights activists and practitioners, and policy audiences, broadly conceived?
+- Do the investigators have a clear and realistic plan for dissemination of the findings in academic or artistic outlets (as appropriate), as well as to promote their results to non-specialist audiences, including communities and publics; human rights activists and practitioners; and policy audiences, broadly conceived?

 - Does the research involve graduate student academic or professional training?